 Several things can affect the color of your Dracaena plant’s leaves.
 These include under or overwatering your plant, a pest infestation, keeping the plant in low humidity, sudden temperature changes, salt build-up in the soil, lighting problems, and many more!

-Dracaena plants are great indoor plants, but they can worry their caretakers when they start having problems.
-So, can these problems that discolor the leaves of your plant be fixed?
+Caring for Dracaena plants can seem overwhelming, especially when the foliage starts losing its gorgeous color.
+So, can these concerns that discolor the leaves of your plant be fixed?
 Let’s find out!

 Causes of Dracaena Leaves Turning Yellow and Brown